Chooloo/koler/README.md

 # Koler
-A uniquely stylized phone app, designed with the user in mind.
+A uniquely styled phone app for android, designed with the user in mind.
-Believe us we want to make it good, we use it ourselfs.
+Believe us, we want to make it good - we use it ourselves.
-Its for Android. </br>

 <img src="https://github.com/Chooloo/call_manage/blob/master/art/screenshots.png" height="250">